DenserMeerkat/ncc-next-app/reports/online_ebsb_28-08-21.md

 thumb: "/images/reports/online_ebsb_28-08-21_1.jpg"
 captions:
   [
-    "Figure 1.
-Presentation from NER directorate",
+    "Presentation from NER directorate",
-    "Figure 2.
-Presentation from TN, P & AN directorate", "Figure 3.
-Presentation on Quit India Movement", "Figure 4.
-EXPA program trainer interacting with the cadets", "Figure 5.
-Presentation on critical thinking",
+    "Presentation from TN, P & AN directorate", "Presentation on Quit India Movement",
+    "EXPA program trainer interacting with the cadets", "Presentation on critical thinking",
-    "Figure 6.
-Cadet reciting poem on poem recitation competition", "Figure 7.
-NCC song was played at the end of the camp", ]
+    "Cadet reciting poem on poem recitation competition", "NCC song was played at the end of the camp",
+  ]
 authors: []
 tags: []